Ganymede-Bio/website-docusaurus/docs/nodes/App/S3_Read.md

 ### Returns

-`dict[str, str]`
+`dict[str, str] | NodeReturn`
-  Dictionary specifying files to upload to GCS.
-The keys are the keys in S3 and the values are the file names to use in Ganymede
+  If dict, files to upload to GCS.
+The keys are the keys in S3 and the values are the file names to use in Ganymede.

+  If NodeReturn, object containing data to store in data lake and/or file storage.
+  NodeReturn object takes 2 parameters:

+  - tables_to_upload: dict[str, pd.DataFrame]
+      keys are table names, values are pandas DataFrames to upload
+  - files_to_upload: dict[str, bytes]
+      keys are file names, values are file data to upload

 ### Examples